JackHowa/ember-react-cheatsheet/docs/ember-to-react/inline-prop-logic.md

 ## React

 React uses JavaScript expressions for inline logic, commonly leveraging the ternary operator (condition ? valueIfTrue : valueIfFalse) within JSX.
 Inline logic is written in plain JavaScript, leveraging its full power and flexibility.

+`isTrue` is destructured from props, the common name for React props.

 ```jsx
 const TruthyIcon = (props) => {